 \section{Methodology}

-The system architecture is shown in Figure \ref{fig:overview}.
-We introduce a template as a bridge between lyrics and melodies, and decompose lyric-to-melody generation into a lyric-to-template module and a template-to-melody module.
-In this section, we describe each component (i.e, template, lyric-to-template module, and template-to-melody module) of the system in detail.
+Figure \ref{fig:overview} describes the lyric-to-melody generation system architecture connecting a lyric-to-template module and a template-to-melody module with a template.
+In this section, we introduce each component (i.e., template, lyric-to-template module, and template-to-melody module) in detail.